10 Facts About Alcatraz

 In 1969, a group of college students stormed the abandoned prison.
 Their cause: to draw attention to the United States government's policy of terminating tribal sovereignty and relocating Native American residents to cities.
 Richard Oakes, a student at San Francisco State College, led the occupation, which lasted a total of 19 months.
 Authorities moved in 1971 when the group—which was 400 strong at its height—had dwindled to just 15 people.
 During their protest, Richard Nixon reversed the policy in 1970, effectively ending government seizure of Indian lands.

 Alcatraz Island was converted into a park and made part of the U.S. national park system in 1972.
-It’s possibly the only such park that can lay claim to Al Capone once strolling its grounds.
-If you want a tour, you can make advance reservations and book a ferry (via the wonderfully-named Alcatraz Cruises).
-Once there, an audio tour will take you through the grounds, including the cells of luminaries like Capone.
+If you want a tour, you can make advance reservations and book a ferry.
+Once there, an audio tour will take you through the grounds, including the cells of luminaries like Al Capone.
 More than 1.5 million people visit annually.

 Without a permanent human infrastructure, Alcatraz Island has slowly been engulfed by nature’s squatters.
 One of the first sights visitors see is a surplus of Western gulls taking up residence on almost every surface.
 The park service even offers a tour of the avian life, which includes 5000 birds across nine different species.
 The population is fitting, since the prison’s most famous inmate is widely considered to the “Birdman of Alcatraz,” Robert Stroud.
 After being sentenced for murder, Stroud took up ornithology and was considered to be an expert by the time he arrived on the island in 1942.